DragonSenses/Algorithms/LeetCode/199-binary-tree-right-side-view/problem.md

 DFS gives you this naturally:
 - Visit `right` first so the earliest node at a given depth is the visible one.
 - Track the current depth.
-- When you reach a depth you haven’t seen before, record that node’s value.
+- When you reach a depth you haven't seen before, record that node's value.
 Everything else is just traversal order.

 ## **Algorithm**